mgs042/Argus/README.md

     - **Default Username**: admin
     - **Defualt Password**: admin1234
+6. Make sure to setup InfluxDB at [`http://localhost:8086`](http://localhost:8086), create an Orgranization, a Bucket and an API Token to it.
 ---
 ### **3. Scale Celery Workers**

 The number of Celery workers can be scaled depending on the network traffic.
 To scale the number of Celery workers, use the following command: